-3Students completing the PharmD program must have a minimum of 9 elective liberal arts credits.
+3Students completing the PharmD program must have a minimum of 9 elective liberal arts credits and 21 total electives (inclusive of general, liberal arts and professional electives) by graduation.
 Students may register for an additional 3 credits during the pre-pharmacy years to satisfy the 3 non-professional elective credits designated during the P1-P3 years.